-Teaches the code development process to students who can use an object-oriented computer language.
+This is a project-oriented course that teaches the code development process to students who can use an object-oriented computer language.
 Students will: identify activities of software project engineering; write a formal requirements document; perform object-oriented analysis of client requirements; use UML class and sequence diagrams to support object-oriented design; apply some software design patterns; implement your designed software in a team supported by a version-control tool; use a professional-caliber GUI library to advantage; and follow coding standards.
 Prerequisite: CS 2503